Primark: History

+Corporate affairs

 Products

-Primark offers a diverse range of products, including: baby and children's clothing, womenswear, menswear, homeware, accessories, footwear, beauty products and confectionery.
-The chain sells clothes at prices below those typically charged.
+Primark offers a diverse range of products, including: baby, children's, women's and men's clothing, accessories and footwear; beauty products; housewares and confectionery.
+The chain sells clothing at prices below those typically charged by other retailers.

 From 2014, Primark began selling makeup products.
 Primark started selling vegan snacks from January 2018.
-Laura O' Sullivan, co-founder of Primark, expressed her support of the new snacks.

 Along with retailers such as Zara and H&M, Primark contributes to the contemporary fast fashion trend.
 According to an article about Primark in The Economist, "For many shoppers, Primark has an irresistible offer: trendy clothes at astonishingly low prices.
 The result is a new and even faster kind of fast fashion, which encourages consumers to buy heaps of items, discard them after a few wears and then come back for another batch of new outfits."

 In 2020, Primark launched their Wellness collection which includes 80 eco-conscious products.
 All of the products are made of organic, sustainable or recycled materials.
 This is part of the retailer's commitment to be more responsible for its footprint.

+Media

+In early 2024, RTÉ broadcast a six-part documentary, entitled Inside Penneys, exploring the workings of the business.